-Selecting Yes reduces communication between PingAccess and PingFederate.
+- Yes: Selecting Yes reduces communication between PingAccess and PingFederate. - No: The default value. - 5.
+If Cache Tokens is enabled, enter the number of seconds to cache the access token in the Token Time To Live field.

-- 5. If Cache Tokens is enabled, specify the Token Time To Live by entering the number of seconds to cache the access token.
-The default value of -1 caches the token as long as the token is valid. - 6.
-In the Subject Attribute Name field, enter the attribute you want to use from the OAuth access token as the subject for auditing purposes, such as username.
+The default value, -1, caches the token as long as it's valid.

+6. In the Subject Attribute Name field, enter the attribute from the OAuth access token that you want to use as the subject for auditing purposes, such as username.

-At runtime, the attribute's value is used as the Subject field in audit log entries for API Resources with policies that validate access tokens.
-The attribute must align with an attribute in the OAuth access token attribute contract defined within PingFederate.
+At runtime, the attribute's value is used as the Subject field in the audit log entries for API Resources with policies that validate access tokens.
+The attribute you choose must align with an attribute in the OAuth access token attribute contract that's defined in PingFederate.

-7. If multiple access token managers are configured in PingFederate, select the Send Audience option to send the URI the user requested as the aud OAuth parameter to select an access token manager.
+7. If multiple access token managers are configured in PingFederate, select the Send Audience checkbox to send the URI that the user requested as the aud OAuth parameter to select a specific access token manager.

-This option requires the access token management instances to be configured with appropriate Resource URIs.
+This option requires you to configure the access token management instances with appropriate Resource URIs.
 Resource Uniform Resource Identifier (URI) matching is performed on a most-specific match basis.

-- 8. Optional: To disable the use of OAuth 2.0 token introspection, clear the Use Token Introspection Endpoint option. - 9.
-To save your changes, click Save.
+- 8. (Optional) To disable the use of OAuth 2.0 token introspection, clear the Use Token Introspection Endpoint checkbox. - 9.
+In the DPoP Type list, select the level of OAuth 2.0 Demonstrating Proof of Possession (DPoP) support that you want to enable for access token validation: